Skip to content

 Fees for this service

 As a charity, we charge fees only to cover our costs.
 We aim to keep our fees affordable, and help is available for those in financial need.
-Help with up to 50% of fees may be available, depending on your circumstances.
+Help with up to 50% of fees may be available, depending on your circumstances and the type of appointment requested.

 Fees for the physiotherapist are as follows: